Toolrules/hello-world/README.md

-# hello-world
+# Hello-World
-my first repository
+This is my first repository.

-Hello all
-What in the world was i thinking
+What in the world was i thinking?
 I enjoy challenging puzzles and have a desire for tacos.